Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/accounts.md

 ## Accounts [/values/accounts]

-An Account is Value specifically tied to a Contact.
+An Account is a Value specifically tied to a Contact.

 {% include 'endpoints/values-accounts-create.md' %}
 {% include 'endpoints/values-accounts-get.md' %}